miautort/Arduino-Projects/README.md

 # Arduino-Projects
 a series of smaller projects done for university

-# Arduino-Projects
-a series of smaller projects done for university

 1. Smart Greenhouse - made for myself
 2. 1st Weather Monitoring Station - made for a classmate
 3. 2nd Weather Monitoring Station - made for a classmate